diffix/reference/docs/glossary.md

 An anonymous row in the output result table (with or without associated AID metadata).

-## drow - database row
+## d-row - database row

 A row from the database.
-As supposed to an [irow](#irow---intermediate-row) which can contain arbitrary additional metadata.
+As supposed to an [i-row](#irow---intermediate-row) which can contain arbitrary additional metadata.

-## irow - intermediate row
+## i-row - intermediate row

 A row that has undergone intermediate processing but is not a database row or an anonymized bucket.
 Such intermediate processing might be non-anonymization intermediate aggregation which doesn't result in an anonymous value.